Abioye-E/LITA_PROJECT/README.md

 ```
 ### Data Visualization
 POWER BI
-- I imported data from SQL sever
+- I imported data from Excel Workbook
-- After impoerting, I transformed the data and checked for column quality,
+- After importing, I transformed the data and checked for column quality, column profile and column distribution.
+- I closed and applied then changed to Report view for Visualization
+- SALES OVERVIEW OF SalesData AND CustomerData